How to treat skin rashes and itching? Skin diseases accompanied by itching and pimples. Itchy rash

 Help measures:

-Try not to scratch itchy places,
+Try not to scratch itchy areas,

 You can apply a compress with baking soda diluted in water.